alextanhongpin/clean-architecture-learn/entity.md

 	/*REDACTED*/
 	phoneNumber *string
 }

-func (u User) WithPhoneNumber(phoneNumber string, exists bool) (User, error) {
+// Setters should not be pointers.
+So if you want to set a pointer value, pass the value and a field valid to indicate if the value should be set. func (u User) WithPhoneNumber(phoneNumber string, exists bool) (User, error) {
 	if !exists {
 		return u, nil